mariocasciaro/scatter/README.md

 <a name="scatter-registermodule" />
 ### scatter.registerModule(name, rawModule [, descriptor])

 Register a raw module that is not yet instantiated nor initialized.
-Scatter will take care to instantiate and initialize it when needed, usine the information in the `__scatter` descriptor.
+Scatter will take care to instantiate and initialize it when needed, using the information in the `__scatter` descriptor.

 __Arguments__